 How to Become a Licensed Dental Auxiliary in California, Registered Dental Hygienist in Alternative Practice (RDHAP), Application Instructions

 IMPORTANT INFORMATION FOR RDHAP’s.

-Registered Dental Hygienists in Alternative Practice (RDHAP’s) are not permitted to incorporate, pursuant to Sections 13401 and 13401.5 of the Corporations Code.
+Registered Dental Hygienists in Alternative Practice (RDHAP's) are permitted to incorporate as "professional corporations," pursuant to Sections 13401 and 13401.5 of the Corporations Code.